-During 2017, the Sun Newspapers and the citizens of Bloomington, Minnesota awarded the Blue Ribbon Award to Budget Hearing Centers for Best Hearing Practice.
-Also during 2017 Budget Hearing Centers was privileged to be nominated by the Better Business Bureau for the Minnesota Ethics in Business Award.
-As an approved Provider by the State of Minnesota for Medical Assistance and a contributor to the International Hearing Society, patients can trust Budget Hearing Centers.
+BHC awards.
+During December of 2018 the Sun Newspapers and the residents of Edina, Minnesota awarded the Blue Ribbon Award to BHC for being the Best Hearing Practice.
+During December of 2017, the Sun Newspapers and the residents of Bloomington, Minnesota awarded BHC with the Blue Ribbon Best Practice Award.
+BHC was also privileged to be nominated by the Better Business Bureau for the Minnesota Ethics in Business Award during 2018.
+BHC has been a member and contributor to the International Hearing Society and the Minnesota Hearing Healthcare Providers..

-The Mission of Budget Hearing Centers is provide patients with adult hearing deficiencies affordable pricing for major brand hearing aids, i.e., Up to 50% Off Retail.
-In addition Budget Hearing Centers pledges to provide the most competent, ethical, and technologically advanced hearing healthcare services.
+The Mission of Budget Hearing Centers is provide patients with adult hearing deficiencies affordable pricing for major brand hearing aids.
+In addition BHC pledges to provide the most competent, ethical, and technologically advanced hearing healthcare services and aftercare.
 In doing so our focus is on showing each patient respect, patience, and empathy in order to foster open communication towards patient hearing concerns.

-4. Results: The findings from these tests will be plotted on a graph called an audiogram.
-An audiogram is arranged with frequencies across the top and decibels of loudness down the side.
-The results show the relative ability of your right and left ears to hear various frequencies at specific decibels.
-The testing results are discussed and shown on a large screen TV monitor, giving our patients a thorough understanding of the information.
-In addition a video library is available to the practitioner for additional patient education.
+4. Results: The findings from these tests will be plotted on a graph called an Audiogram.
+An Audiogram, above, is arranged with frequencies across the bottom and decibels levels down the side.
+The results show the relative ability of the right and left ears to hear various frequencies at specific decibel levels.
+The testing results are discussed and shown on a large screen TV monitor, giving patients a thorough understanding of the information.
+In addition a video library is available to the practitioner for additional patient questions.